benelsen/covid19lu/README.md

 - `recovered`

   Successful recoveries from COVID-19.
 Before April 3 only the number of patients discharged from hospitals was know.
-For persons diagnosed with COVID-19 that do not need to be hospitalized the criteria for recovery is two weeks elapsed since the initial diagnosis and 48h after no symptoms are preset, whichever is longer.
+For persons diagnosed with COVID-19 that do not need to be hospitalised the criteria for recovery is two weeks elapsed since the initial diagnosis and 48h after no symptoms are preset, whichever is longer.

 - `tests`